Travel Tips for Malawi

 • Don't refuse offered food/drink (politely accept)

-• Don't point with your finger (use open hand)
+• Don't point with your finger (use an open hand)

-• Don't show soles of feet when sitting
+• Don't show the soles of your feet when sitting

 Useful Chichewa Phrases